Tofpu/LockedDimension/README.md

 1. All of the messages supports PlaceholderAPI

 ## Commands
-1.  /lockdimension - shows all the commands - lockdimension.help
+1.  /lockdimension - shows all the commands - lockdimension.use
-1.  /lockdimension reload - reloads the config.yml - lockdimension.reload
+1.  /lockdimension reload - reloads the config.yml - lockdimension.yse

 ---